Our key findings leading to the mPOS hypothesis

 (For commentaries, see News & Views -“Surviving Import Failure”, by Cole Haynes, Nature 524:419-420 (2015); Research Highlights -“Death by Cytoplasmic Accumulation”, by Mirella Bucci, Nature Chemical Biology 11:633 (2015))

-4. mPOS and anti-mPOS responses in cultured human cells – We found that overexpression of mitochondrial carrier proteins is sufficient to induce the formation of giant membrane-bound aggresomes in the cytosol of HEK293T cells.
+4. mPOS and anti-mPOS responses in cultured human cells – We found that overexpression of a single mitochondrial carrier protein induces the formation of giant membrane-bound aggresomes in the cytosol of HEK293T cells.
 The cytosolic aggresomes contain triaged mitochondrial proteins.
 These data directly demonstrated that mitochondrial protein import is saturable, and that the cytosol has a limited capacity in degrading unimported proteins.
-We also found that Ant1 overexpression in HEK293T cells induces cytosolic proteostatic adaptations that include the upregulation of EGR1, eEF1A1 and Ubiquitin C. Expression of misfolded Ant1 activates additional stress responses including the upregulation of cytosolic chaperones, the ubuquitin-proteasome system, the integrated stress response and multiple RNA processing genes such as FUS and SFPQ that are known to be involved in neurodegenerative diseases.
+We also found that Ant1 overexpression in HEK293T cells induces cytosolic proteostatic adaptations that include the upregulation of EGR1, eEF1A1 and Ubiquitin C. Expression of mutant Ant1 activates additional stress responses including the upregulation of cytosolic chaperones, the ubuquitin-proteasome system, the integrated stress response, and multiple RNA processing genes such as FUS and SFPQ that are known to be involved in neurodegenerative diseases.